makskliczkowski/general_cpp/README.md

 ## Documentation

 Detailed documentation is available in the `docs` directory.
-You can also find examples and API references.
+You can also find examples and API references. !NOT YET IMPLEMENTED!

 ## Contributing

 Contributions are welcome!
-Please read the `CONTRIBUTING.md` file for guidelines on how to contribute to this project.
+Please read the `CONTRIBUTING.md` file for guidelines on how to contribute to this project. !NOT YET IMPLEMENTED!

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more details. !NOT YET IMPLEMENTED!

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact the maintainer at [your-email@example.com].
+For any questions or issues, please open an issue on GitHub or contact the maintainer at [maksymilian.kliczkowski@pwr.edu.pl] or [maxgrom97@gmail.com].